jericho2597/gptll-polly-microservice/README.md

 <!--
-title: 'AWS Simple HTTP Endpoint example in NodeJS'
+title: 'AWS Serverless Polly-S3 Japanese Text to Speech Microservice in Node.js'
-description: 'This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.'
+description: 'This project demonstrates how to create a serverless microservice using AWS Lambda, Amazon Polly, and Amazon S3 with the Serverless Framework.'
 layout: Doc
 framework: v3
 platform: AWS